mlibrary/about-amherst/src/content/books/pagano-italy-to-argentina-travel-writing-and-emigrant-colonialism.md

 cover: assets/9781943208548.jpg
-description: Pagano questions the apparent opposition between diaspora and empire and argues that there was a continuity between the “peaceful conquest” though spontaneous emigration envisioned by Italian liberal intellectuals at the turn of the century and the military colonialism of Italian Nationalists and Fascists.
+description: Pagano questions the apparent opposition between diaspora and empire and argues that there was a continuity between the “peaceful conquest” through spontaneous emigration envisioned by Italian liberal intellectuals at the turn of the century and the military colonialism of Italian Nationalists and Fascists.
 orderOnPage: 1